timothymcmackin/tezos-hackathon-jump-start/README.md

 You can use it to write, test, and deploy smart contracts in two basic ways:

 - You can use the online IDE at https://smartpy.io/ide
-- You can write contracts in your own IDE and then use the SmartPy command-line tool to test and compile them; see https://smartpy.io/manual/introduction/installation
+- You can write contracts in your own IDE and then use Python on the command line to test and compile them; see https://smartpy.io/manual/introduction/installation

 Here's a simple smart contract in SmartPy.
 It stores a string and allows callers to change that string.